-Huawei has already been setting standards in the mid-range category and has constantly been pushing out spec packed phones in a pocket-friendly budget to ace the tough competition.
-Huawei Nova 3i; a recently launched device with an amazingly controlled price and dazzling beauty, is surely going to leave its footprint on the market.
+Huawei has already been setting standards in the mid-range category and pushing out specs packed phones in a pocket-friendly budget to ace the fierce competition.
+Huawei Nova 3i, a recently launched device with an amazingly controlled price and dazzling beauty, is undoubtedly going to leave its footprint on the market.

-Other phones such the Honor Play and Pocophone F1 have also debuted with game-changing specs in a restricted price which makes them irresistible handsets.
-However, these handsets can be availed with a little bit higher price than the Huawei Nova 3i which gives an edge to the Nova to expand in the existing space and capture decent market share in its price tag.
+Other phones, such as the Honor Play and Pocophone F1, have also debuted with game-changing specs at a restricted price, which makes them irresistible handsets.
+However, these handsets can be availed with a little bit higher price than the Huawei Nova 3i, which gives an edge to the Nova to expand in the existing space and capture a decent market share in its price tag.

 With such intense competition, will the Huawei Nova 3i be able to stand out in the crowd?
 Will it be able to deliver?
 Read ahead to find out.

-I got my hands on the Iris Purple color of the Nova 3i and without any second thought, I can say it is one of the best-looking smartphones that you can buy right now.
-The design language of the Huawei Nova 3i is so drastically different from its predecessor, Nova 2i, that both phones don’t seem to come from the same family.
+I got my hands on the Iris Purple color of the Nova 3i, and without any second thought, I can say it is one of the best-looking smartphones that you can buy right now.
+The design language of Huawei Nova 3i is so drastically different from its predecessor, Nova 2i, that both phones don’t seem to belong to the same family.

 The back of the phone is home to dual camera setup stacked vertically in the top left corner and a fingerprint scanner in the middle of the phone.
 On the bottom left corner of the back, it carries the company’s branding.

 Coming to the front, it hosts a notch design.
-The notch trend seems to be inevitable now but handsets like OPPO F9 have seemed to find a way around by providing minimal notch.
+The notch trend seems to be inevitable now, but handsets like OPPO F9 have appeared to find a way around by providing a minimal distraction.
 However, the notch on Huawei Nova 3i is considerably larger and resembles the one on Honor Play.

-The overall design of the phone is, no wonder, a flagship-grade offering.
-With its well-rounded ends, the handset sits perfectly in the hand.
-All this shine and shimmer comes at a cost.
-The device is an absolute fingerprint magnet.
-You can’t touch the phone without making it spotty so you have to cover it or continuously clean the device to keep it that way.back to menu ↑
+The overall design of the phone is, no doubt, a flagship-grade offering.
+With its well-rounded ends, the handset sits perfectly in hand, but all this shine and shimmer comes at a cost; the device is an absolute fingerprint magnet.
+You can’t touch the phone without making it spotty, so you have to cover it or continuously clean the device to keep it that way.

 As is the case with all phones from Huawei’s stables, the display exhibits a wide dynamic range with good contrasts and impressive levels of brightness.
-Sunlight legibility is also decent however while viewing angles are fairly wide.back to menu ↑
+Sunlight legibility is also decent, however, while viewing angles are fairly wide.

 While the hardware is impressive for its category, the Nova 3i comes with EMUI 8.2 on top of Android Oreo.
 If you have already used any previous version of EMUI, you should be at home with this.